microsoft/types-publisher/README.md

 Note that unlike other steps, this log file output is *not* idempotent.
 Scripts should save this log under a unique filename so any errors may be reviewed.

+# Upload blobs

+This uploads the `data` and `logs` directories to Azure.
+`data` always overwrites any old data, while `logs` has a timestamp prepended so old logs can still be viewed.

 # Settings

 This file contains settings used by the publisher.